-- 17.2.10 The supervisor should require insurance groups to maintain capital resources to meet regulatory capital requirements.
+- 17.2.9 The supervisor should require insurance groups to maintain regulatory capital resources to meet regulatory capital requirements.
 These requirements should take into account the non-insurance activities of the insurance group.
-For supervisors that undertake group-wide capital adequacy assessments with a group level focus this means maintaining insurance group capital resources to meet insurance group capital requirements for the group as a whole.
-For supervisors that undertake group-wide capital adequacy assessments with a legal entity focus this means maintaining capital resources in each insurance legal entity based on a set of connected regulatory capital requirements for the group's insurance legal entities which fully take the relationships and interactions between these legal entities and other entities in the insurance group into account. - 17.2.11 It is not the purpose of group-wide capital adequacy assessment to replace assessment of the capital adequacy of the individual insurance legal entities in an insurance group.
-Its purpose is to require that group risks are appropriately allowed for and the capital adequacy of individual insurers is not overstated, eg as a result of multiple gearing and leverage of the quality of capital or as a result of risks emanating from the wider group, and that the overall impact of intra-group transactions is appropriately assessed.
+For supervisors that undertake group-wide capital adequacy assessments with a group level focus this means maintaining insurance group-wide regulatory capital resources to meet insurance group-wide regulatory capital requirements for the group as a whole.
+For supervisors that undertake group-wide capital adequacy assessments with a legal entity focus this means maintaining regulatory capital resources in each insurance legal entity based on a set of connected regulatory capital requirements for the group's insurance legal entities (see Guidance under 17.1.12) which fully account for the relationships and interactions between these legal entities and other entities in the insurance group. - 17.2.10 A group-wide capital adequacy assessment does not replace assessment of the capital adequacy of the individual insurance legal entities in an insurance group.
+Instead, its purpose is to determine that group risks are captured and the capital adequacy of individual insurance legal entities is not overstated (considering possible aspects such as multiple gearing and leverage of regulatory capital resources or as a result of risks emanating from the wider group), and that the overall impact of IGTs is appropriately assessed. - 17.2.11 Group-wide capital adequacy assessment considers whether the amount and quality of regulatory capital resources relative to regulatory capital requirements are adequate and appropriate in the context of the balance of risks and opportunities that group membership brings to the group as a whole and to insurance legal entities that are members of the group.
+The assessment should satisfy requirements relating to the structure of group-wide regulatory capital requirements and group-wide regulatory capital resources and should supplement the capital adequacy assessments of individual insurance legal entities in the group.
+It should indicate whether there are sufficient regulatory capital resources in the group so that, in adversity, obligations to policyholders will continue to be met as they fall due.
+If the assessment concludes that group-wide regulatory capital resources are inadequate or inappropriate,

-- 17.2.12 Group-wide capital adequacy assessment considers whether the amount and quality of capital resources relative to required capital is adequate and appropriate in the context of the balance of risks and opportunities that group membership brings to the group as a whole and to insurance legal entities which are members of the group.
-The assessment should satisfy requirements relating to the structure of group-wide regulatory capital requirements and eligible capital resources and should supplement the individual capital adequacy assessments of insurance legal entities in the group.
-It should indicate whether there are sufficient capital resources available in the group so that, in adversity, obligations to policyholders will continue to be met as they fall due.
-If the assessment concludes that capital resources are inadequate or inappropriate then corrective action may be triggered either at a group (eg authorised holding or parent company level) or an insurance legal entity level. - 17.2.13 The quantitative assessment of group-wide capital adequacy is one of a number of tools available to supervisors for group-wide supervision.
+- then corrective action may be triggered either at a group or an insurance legal entity level. - 17.2.12 The quantitative assessment of group-wide capital adequacy is one of a number of tools available to supervisors for group-wide supervision.
 If the overall financial position of a group weakens it may create stress for its members either directly through financial contagion and/or organisational effects or indirectly through reputational effects.
-Groupwide capital adequacy assessment should be used together with other supervisory tools, including in particular the capital adequacy assessment of insurance legal entities in the group.
-A distinction should be drawn between regulated entities (insurance and other sector) and non-regulated entities.
-It is necessary to understand the financial positions of both types of entities and their implications for the capital adequacy of the insurance group but this does not necessarily imply setting regulatory capital requirements for non-regulated entities.
-In addition, supervisors should have regard to the complexity of intra-group relationships (between both regulated and non-regulated entities), contingent assets and liabilities and the overall quality of risk management in assessing whether the overall level of safety required by the supervisor is being achieved. - 17.2.14 For insurance legal entities that are members of groups and for insurance sub-groups that are part of a wider insurance or other sector group, capital requirements and capital resources should take into account all additional reasonably foreseeable and relevant material risks arising from being a part of any of the groups.
+Groupwide capital adequacy assessment should be used together with other supervisory tools, including the capital adequacy assessment of insurance legal entities in the group.
+A distinction should be drawn between regulated entities (insurance and other sectors) and nonregulated entities.
+It is necessary to understand the financial positions of both types of entities and their implications for the capital adequacy of the insurance group, but this does not imply setting regulatory capital requirements for non-regulated entities.
+In addition, involved supervisors should take into consideration the complexity of intra-group relationships (between both regulated and non-regulated entities), contingent assets and liabilities and the overall quality of risk management in assessing whether the overall level of safety required by the supervisor is being achieved. - 17.2.13 For insurance legal entities that are members of a group and for insurance sub-groups that are part of a wider insurance or other sector group, regulatory capital requirements and regulatory capital resources should take into account all material group risks.